ManticoreGamesInc/platform-documentation/docs/index.md

 - The [Community] section points to various community channels like Reddit and Discord and contains a list of recommended third-party tutorial links.
 - Finally, the [CORE API] section is provided as a reference.
 It is generated automatically, and therefore is the only section that strictly cannot be edited by community members.
+  Note: Currently WIP, check out the Google Doc [here](https://docs.google.com/document/d/1l4yKz5lT2hr2RJd_yewYMGJA6hZ9O3zbbnSa79n9anE) for the API reference.

 In addition to this documentation you may also want to take a look at the various [example] projects and templates.